scsmriti/travel_advisor/README.md

 ### Deployment

-This section has moved here: [https://travel-advisor-smc.netlify.app/](Go to this link for deployed version.)
+This section has moved here: [https://travel-advisor-smc.netlify.app/]   (Go to this link for deployed version.)

 ### `npm run build` fails to minify